-The order of competition flights within each category's flight programs will be determined either by secret lot held by the Registrar and a competitor from that category, or the IAC-approved scoring program.
+The order of competition flights within each category's flight programs will be determined by the Registrar, or the IAC-approved scoring program.

 The order chosen by lot may be modified before publication by the Registrar where conflicts arise from more than one competitor using the same aircraft, or if a competitor has accepted volunteer duties in a category prior to his/her flight that day of the contest.